bredelings/BAli-Phy/TODO/ChangeableTypes.md

 mention binders that would go out of scope, and can be moved without changing strictness or effect order.
 It may also widen the protected reduction and change caching granularity, so it is not merely a cosmetic transformation.

+## Tainted Function Versions

+When calling a function like `factorial n` or `take n xs` with changeable arguments, we should probably delegate handling of the changeability to the function itself.

+This will require multiple different versions of the function depending on the taint status.
+For `factorial n`, there would be a single taint status, but for:

+    take :: Int@n -> [a@p]@q -> [a@p]@(n | q)

+there are taint roles for `n`, the element type `p`, and the list spine `q`.
+A `read` on `n` can lower the local state from `Changeable Int` to ordinary `Int`.
+A `readcase` on `xs` only observes one constructor layer; in the cons branch, the tail keeps the original spine taint.

+For example, when `n` is changeable but `xs` is pure, the specialized version could be a wrapper around a less-tainted worker:

+    take_Nchg_Xpure n xs =
+      read USE n as n' in
+      take_Npure_Xpure n' xs

+After each read, calls should be resolved against the lowered local taint state.
+This matters for recursive calls as well as ordinary calls: a version that reads `n` should not blindly recurse to the same changeable-`n` version if it is now passing `n' - 1`.